rkuczer/rkuczer.github.io/_posts/2025-10-13-minecraft.md

 1. `apt update && apt upgrade`: Update & Upgrades
 2. `apt install curl/wget`: Install necessary packages
 3. `apt install screen`: Used to have the server run properly when not logged onto the server.
 4. `/opt, mkdir minecraft, cd minecraft`: Navigate to the `/opt` directory then create a called minecraft then navigate to it.
 Once in the minecraft directory, download the forge installer for 1.12.2 and then copy it to this dir.
+This versionn of forge is included as it is not extremely hold but has the most compatability with everyone's favorite mods.
 5. `java -jar forge-1.12.2-14.23.5.2860-installer.jar --installServer`: Run the forge installer, creates a second file called **forge-1.12.2-14.23.5.2860.jar**.
 6. `java -Xms1024M -Xmx2000M -jar /opt/minecraft/forge-1.12.2-14.23.5.2860.jar nogui`: Start the minecraft server with a minimum 1gb of memory with a maximum of 2gb allocated, also run the server in nogui for faster performace.
 Knowing how xms, xms, jvm works in conjunction with [managing JVM's heaps](https://sematext.com/glossary/jvm-heap/) is useful here.
 7. Accept the eula by navigating to the `eula.txt` file with `nano` then set `eula=true`.